pat-laugh/websson-libraries/README.md

 For each project that requires files from another project, go in their properties, and then in the tab Configuration Properties -> C/C++ -> General.
-For "Additional Include Directories", add the value "$(SolutionDir)" (values are separated by semi-colons).
+For "Additional Include Directories", add the value `$(SolutionDir)` (values are separated by semi-colons).
 The parser also requires the directory of the curl library's header files if imports are not disabled.
 The location of the library various also needs to be added like this.

+Cloning the library's repository in the same directory as this Solution can be useful: you can then add the value `$(SolutionDir)\..\various-cpp` to the include directories.

-The project for tests is the only one that produces an executable, so the only one that needs to be linked.
+The projects that produce an executable must be linked.
 If the curl library is used, in the properties of the tests project, go to the tab Configuration Properties -> Linker -> General, and for "Additional Library Directories", add the directory of the curl library.
-Then go to the tab Configuration Properties -> Linker -> Input, and for "Additional Dependencies", add the name of the curl library (possibly "libcurl_a.lib").
+Then go to the tab Configuration Properties -> Linker -> Input, and for "Additional Dependencies", add the name of the curl library (possibly `libcurl_a.lib`).

+For the library various, its path can be something like `$(SolutionDir)\..\various-cpp\Debug`.
+Its name is `various.lib`.

 If you have linker errors, make sure that the solution build targets the same platform as the library (for instance, 32-bit with 32-bit).